openedx/repo-tools-data-schema/README.rst

 These are schema validators for the data in the (private) openedx/openedx-webhooks-data repo.

-There are no tests in this repo.
 The openedx-webhooks-data and openedx-webhooks repos install these validators to run as part of their tests.

 License
 -------